The rooster's crowing followed the Call to Prayer,

 the community the peafowls are building is what

-remains of the Cenacle Retreat of the Catholic Sisters.
+remains of the Cenacle Retreat of Catholic Sisters.

 Resting on heavily wooded acres, the houses,